 - You selected to use the Volume Shadow Copy Service (VSS) backup option.
 In Snapshot provider, select Software System provider.
 This ensures that the virtual machines are backed up in a consistent state. - You installed Hyper-V Integration Services (p.
-27) in the guest operating systems.
+24) in the guest operating systems.
 This ensures that VSS does not put running virtual machines into a saved state (does not pause them) when taking the snapshot.

-Use the bootable media to recover the host to the same hardware, or to dissimilar hardware by using Universal Restore.
+Use the bootable media to recover the host to the same or dissimilar hardware.